groutoutlook/minifyCpp/README.md

 - minify-C is meant for minimizing a single source C file.
 It will not work with C++.
 - While minify-C can properly handle includes, there is currently no support for multi-file minimization.
-- Macros that declare variables may end up conflicting with minified variables
+- Macros that declare variables may end up conflicting with minified variables.
+Use the `--expand-all` flag if you run into issues.
 - Macros that are used to reference different variables across their lifetime will cause the program to crash.
 Use the `--expand-all` flag for this.
 - Large files may take a long time to process due to define macro addition.
 If minimizing is taking too long, try using the `--no-add-macros` flag.